 5. Find a good clean-up crew

 Look for a company that specializes in house flooding solutions.
-These water-damage experts have equipment to help remove water and quickly dry out walls to prevent the development of mold.
+These water-damage experts have the equipment to help remove water and quickly dry out walls to prevent the development of mold.
 Drying out flooded areas should happen as quickly as possible.

 At this time, it’s possible to salvage any belongs that survived the flood and begin to think about what’s next.